Behavioural first aid

 - implementing enrichment activities and making sure their dog has opportunities to engage in exercise, playing, chewing, sniffing, learning and sleeping (appropriate for their life-stage and individual needs)

-- keeping a diary of day-to-day behaviour and the times/places where undesirable behaviour occurs and who is present — in order to help their behaviourist learn as much as possible about the dog’s behaviour
+- keeping a diary of day-to-day behaviour and the times/places where undesirable behaviour occurs and who is present.
+This will help their behaviourist learn as much as possible about the dog’s behaviour